java-aodeng/hope/README-CN.md

 - [Github link](https://github.com/java-aodeng/hope)

-Put in the end：
-- Project sequencing is based on the default sort, and recommended links to click the directory.
-- Simple learning notes, afraid of their own forget!
-The other thing is to feel that learning and learning is more powerful.
-Keep updating!
-Welcome to star!(The code is first submitted to Github and then synchronized to Gitee, the latest version, please pay attention to Github)
+## Finally:
+- Simple learning notes!
+Feel that sharing what you learn is more motivating to learn.
+Continuous updates!
+Welcome to star